 |---|---|

-| Sealing Capability | Metal ring gasket ensures leak-proof seal under extreme pressure and temperature |
+| Sealing capability | Metal ring gasket supports sealing under extreme pressure and temperature |

 | Types | Oval and octagonal ring designs for different sealing loads |

-| Material Grades | 304, 304L, 316, 316L |
+| Material grades | 304, 304L, 316, 316L where compatible with service and standards |

 Typical applications: